 - That is what they want, your attention.
 Believe me, it will take you back to your own childhood.
 Our favorite game that many people haven’t heard of it Qwirkle!

 Day ten – Go swimming.
 Almost every city has a pool you can access for free or for a very minimal cost.

 - Look online and find the times they are open and go visit!
 Or….make plans with a friend who has a pool and offer to bring the snacks and have a fun day with friends!

-How is that for an inexpensive #Snackation!
-This is our second year in a row where we’ve done a Snackation so we have even more fun and frugal ideas to share from that year here too!
+This is our second year in a row where we’ve done a Snackation so we have even more fun and frugal activities for kids here too!
 What do you like to do when your kids are out of School?